Keto Oatmeal

 Flavor variations

-• Strawberries and cream– Add 1/4 cup sliced strawberries, a teaspoon of sugar free white chocolate and stir through 1-2 tablespoons of heavy cream.
+• Strawberries and cream.
+Add 1/4 cup sliced strawberries and 1 teaspoon of sugar-free white chocolate and stir through 1-2 tablespoons of heavy cream.

-• Cinnamon roll– Add cinnamon and drizzle with coffee creamer and chopped pecans.
+• Cinnamon roll.
+Add cinnamon, one teaspoon of vanilla extract, and drizzle with keto coffee creamer and chopped pecans.

-• To freeze: Place single portions of the oatmeal in an airtight container and store them in the freezer for up to six month.
+To freeze: Place single portions of the oatmeal in an airtight container and store them in the freezer for up to six months.
+Let them thaw overnight in the fridge and, if desired, microwave them in 20-second intervals until warm.

 Frequently Asked Questions

-There are just 2 grams of net carbs in each serving of keto oats.
+There is just 1 gram of net carbs in each serving of keto oats.

 keto oatmeal recipe